-Students who are emergent multilingual—typically called English learners (ELs) in U.S. schools—can thrive in mathematics class.
+Students who are emergent multilingual—also called English learners (ELs) in U.S. schools—can thrive in mathematics class.
 Yet recent National Assessment of Educational Progress data suggest that too few of these students are reaching their full potential in mathematics.
 What is the key to these students’ success?
 Teachers must have effective resources, support, and strategies to tailor instruction to fit emergent multilingual students’ strengths and needs.

 Across the United States, EDC’s professional development programs and resources help teachers enhance instruction for students who are emergent multilingual.
 Working in partnership with educators and school leaders, we design, implement, and study evidence-based programs and resources that give teachers the skills and tools they need to ensure that emergent multilingual students excel.

 EDC’s work to facilitate mathematics success for emergent multilingual students includes the following activities:

 - Published Mathematical Thinking and Communication: Access for English Learners for teachers of emergent multilingual students and teacher educators